tigera-cs/cs-egress-gateway-workshop/modules/eg-per-namespace.md

 ### Verify BGP Peering

-Our bastion host is simulating our ToR switch, and it should have BGP sessions established to all nodes:
+The bastion host is simulating a ToR switch, and it should have BGP peerings `establisehd` with all the nodes.

 ```
 sudo birdc show protocols